MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 ### Create a new site

-You can create channels in site builder by going to the **Sites** list page and then selecting **New site**, which will bring up the **New site** dialog box.
+You can create a new site in site builder by going to the **Sites** list page and then selecting **New site**, which will bring up the **New site** dialog box.
 There you can select the default online channel and language for the site, as shown in the following example illustration.

 ![Create a new channel in site builder](media/channel-mapping-4.png)